 All three New York City newspapers covered the riots; The New York Daily News placed coverage on the front page.
 News of the riot spread quickly throughout Greenwich Village, All day Saturday, June 28, people came to stare at the burned and blackened Stonewall Inn.
-Graffiti appeared on appeared on the walls of the bar “They invaded our rights”, “Support gay power”, “Legalize gay bars”, and “Drag power!
+Graffiti appeared on appeared on the walls of the bar “They invaded our rights”, “Support gay power”, and “Legalize gay bars”

 The next night, rioting again surrounded Christopher Street; participants remember differently which night was more frantic or violent.
 Many of the same people returned from the previous evening. but they were joined by “police provocateurs”, curious bystanders, and even tourists.
 Remarkable to many was the sudden exhibition of homosexual affection in public, as described by one witness: “From going to places where you had to knock on a door and speak to someone through a peephole in order to get in.
 We were just out.
 We were in the streets.